Sufficient Invariant Learning for Distribution Shift: Appendix

-In CMNIST, we have the same hyperparameter search range as \citep{yao2022improving} by default: batch size 16, learning rate $10^{-3}$, L2\hyp{}regularization $10^{-4}$ with SGD over 300 epochs.
-For Waterbirds, we perform the grid search over the batch size, $\{16, 64\}$, the learning rate, $\{10^{-3}, 10^{-4}, 10^{-5}\}$, and L2\hyp{}regularization, $\{10^{-4}, 10^{-1}, 1\}$.
+In CMNIST, we have the same hyperparameter search range as \citep{yao2022improving} by default: batch size 16, learning rate $10^{-3}$, $L_2$--regularization $10^{-4}$ with SGD over 300 epochs.
+For Waterbirds, we perform the grid search over the batch size, $\{16, 64\}$, the learning rate, $\{10^{-3}, 10^{-4}, 10^{-5}\}$, and $L_2$--regularization, $\{10^{-4}, 10^{-1}, 1\}$.
 We train our model with SGD over 300 epochs.
-We also conduct grid search over the batch size, $\{16, 128\}$, the learning rate, $\{10^{-4}, 10^{-5}\}$, and L2\hyp{}regularization, $\{10^{-4}, 10^{-2}, 1\}$ for CelebA, training with SGD over 50 epochs.
+We also conduct grid search over the batch size, $\{16, 128\}$, the learning rate, $\{10^{-4}, 10^{-5}\}$, and $L_2$--regularization, $\{10^{-4}, 10^{-2}, 1\}$ for CelebA, training with SGD over 50 epochs.
 We referenced \citep{yao2022improving,liu2021just} for this range of hyperparameter search.
 For CivilComments, we use DistilBERT \citep{sanh2019distilbert} model.
-We followed the hyperparameter search range provided in \citep{koh2021wilds}.
-For optimizer, we use AdamW \citep{loshchilov2017decoupled} with $10^{-2}$ for L2\hyp{}regularization.
+We follow the hyperparameter search range provided in \citep{koh2021wilds}.
+For optimizer, we use AdamW \citep{loshchilov2017decoupled} with $10^{-2}$ for $L_2$--regularization.
 We find the optimal learning rate among $\{10^{-6}, 2 \times 10^{-6}, 10^{-5}, 2 \times 10^{-5}\}$.
 We train up to 5 epochs with batch size 16.
-The gradient clipping was applied only during the second step, which is the actual update step, in the SAM-based algorithm \citep{foret2020sharpness}.
-The hyperparameter tuning range for Multi-NLI follows the setting of \citep{liu2021just}, except for the hyperparameter $\rho$.
-We train our model during 5 epochs and with an initial learning rate of $2 \times 10^{-5}$, batch size 32.
-We set the tokenization and dropout to its default value.
-We also do not use L2\hyp{}regularization and adjusted-group coefficient $C$.
-We use AdamW \citep{loshchilov2017decoupled} with clipping the gradient only for the second step.
+The gradient clipping is applied only during the second step, which is the actual update step, in the SAM-based algorithm \citep{foret2020sharpness}.